bolderbrush10/SearchlightAssault/README.md

 - Searchlights automatically scan their territory for foes
 - Searchlights may boost the range of neighboring turrets and direct them to snipe spotted foes
-- Animated graphics including remnants, custom light effects, and high-res integration
+- Custom animated graphics, plus remnants, custom light effects, and high-res integration
-- Custom audio effects
+- Custom audio effects for the searchlight, its light effect, and when spotting a foe
 - Optimized to allow running several thousand searchlights
 - Searchlights can be connected to the circuit network
   - Takes inputs of coordinates to search
   - Outputs position data of spotted foes
+  - Outputs own-position data
   - Outputs signals for when a foe is suspected / spotted
 - Mod settings
   - Option to list turrets which shouldn't be boosted
   - Option to provide a clean Uninstall

 ## Turret boost block list